jbramburger/rigged_poincare/README.md

   - `duffing_psec_II.mat` — Poincaré-section data for Regime II.

 - **`duffing_results/`** — Generated Duffing results and figures.
 This directory is created automatically when the Duffing scripts are run.

+- **`vdp_psec.mat`** — Optional cached Poincaré data for the forced Van der Pol example.
+If this file is absent, `vanderpol.m` generates and saves it automatically.
+- **`vanderpol_results/`** — Generated forced Van der Pol results and figures.
+This directory is created automatically when `vanderpol.m` is run.

 ---